duizendstra/test-001/README.md

 Currently, the following templates are available:

 1.  **Cloud Run API Server (Hello World)**
     *   **Description:** A simple "Hello World" style HTTP API server built in Go, ready for deployment on Google Cloud Run or other containerized platforms.
 It features structured logging, configuration management, basic CRUD-like examples (GET/POST), and a ready-to-use Dockerfile.
+The module path is initialized as `your-module-name` for easy customization.
     *   **Location:** [`./cloud-run-api/`](./cloud-run-api/)
     *   **Quick Start:** See the [Cloud Run API README](./cloud-run-api/README.md) for detailed instructions.